nazmulidris/places-api-poc/README.md

 # Introduction

 This project shows how to exercise the Google Places API surface.
+This project contains sensitive information about API keys and Android debug certificates, so this is a private repo.

 # API keys and such